 At SkyView EyeCare, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed optometrist.
 By diagnosing eye and vision conditions early on, our optometrist is able to provide treatment options and, in many cases, restore vision or prevent vision loss.
 The American Optometric Association recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.

-During an eye exam, Dr. Our Doctors will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, Dr. Gordon Russell will ask you questions about any symptoms or issues you are experiencing, medications your are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
-Dr. Doctors will consider this information when determining any treatments or recommendations.
+Dr. Russell will consider this information when determining any treatments or recommendations.

 As part of a comprehensive eye exam, our Farmington optometrist examines the overall health of the eye through a visual examination and tonometry.
-Dr. Doctors evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+Dr. Russell evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, Dr. Doctors reviews the results and discusses any necessary treatment options with you.
-Contact us at 505-325-7070 today to schedule a comprehensive eye exam.
+After completing these short tests, Dr. Russell reviews the results and discusses any necessary treatment options with you.
+Contact us at (505) 325-7070 today to schedule a comprehensive eye exam.